Thursday, July 30, 2015

 On March the 8th, 2014 Google proudly put up the following doodle.
 The occasion was that of the International Women's Day.
 It made me happy.
 Happy about the fact that the world does pay attention to the cause of womanhood and that women in general, feel the solemn sense of pride that must be solely theirs to have been a woman - on a special day, just dedicated to them.

 Despite thousands of years of so called civilization of the human race, we remain majorly a patriarchal world and there is no denying that.
 And therein lies my inherent support for the cause of Women's rights.
-Having said that though, I sometimes feel, maybe incorrectly, that Men's issues hardly make it to the agenda on meetings and I wonder why..!
+Having said that though, I sometimes feel, maybe incorrectly, that Men's issues hardly make it to the agenda and I wonder why..!
 I mean to most of us - What even are "men's issues" - do they even exist ?!
 Yes they do and its sad men, and more importantly, women are silent about it, despite being champions of the fight against gender bias.

 He could also be the guy who likes to laze on his messy bed on a Sunday afternoon, the guy who loves to discuss cars, superheroes, the new girl in the dorm and global warming or he could be just a guy who wants to sit by a lake simply throwing rocks into the water and be a complete bloke.